Unveiling the Potential of Diffusion Large Language Model in Controllable Generation: Experiments

 \subsubsection{Content Fidelity}

-We next evaluate content fidelity across different methods using field-level \textit{Precision}, \textit{Recall}, and \textit{F1 Score} (Fig.~\ref{fig:content_fidelity}).
-Interestingly, increasing the number of denoising steps does not consistently lead to better content accuracy.
-In some cases, performance slightly degrades with more steps.
-We hypothesize that this stems from the diffusion language model's tendency toward overthinking, which we further analyze in later sections.
+For content fidelity, additional denoising steps counterintuitively do not guarantee improved content accuracy and we observe that performance sometimes degrades with extended iteration (Fig.~\ref{fig:content_fidelity}).
+This pattern reflects the diffusion model may deviation from optimal solutions during extended iterative reverse process, what we term the "overthinking" phenomenon.

-Among all the methods, vanilla schema scaffolding consistently outperforms the baseline in recall and F1 score, indicating improved coverage of relevant content.
-However, its precision is notably lower than the baseline across all denoising settings.
-This suggests that while the model generates more fields, it may also hallucinate or over-generate tokens in an attempt to fill in remaining slots, especially when the content length varies significantly across examples.
+Vanilla Schema Scaffolding demonstrates clear improvements in recall and F1 score relative to baseline, indicating enhanced coverage of relevant content.
+However, precision suffers notably across all denoising configurations.
+This trade-off emerges from the model's compensatory behavior: when constrained by rigid schema requirements, it over-generates tokens to fill all reserved slots, particularly problematic when content length varies significantly across examples.

-In contrast, our self-adaptive schema scaffolding approach achieves the best performance across all three metrics.
-By allowing the model to adaptively insert a \texttt{null} token to pad surplus slots, this method effectively prevents over-generation and improves robustness.
-Despite its simplicity, this mechanism yields notable improvements in both precision and recall, thereby boosting overall content fidelity.